ChuOkupai/kfs/README.md

 - 🎬 A bootscreen with an animated 42 logo!
 - 🖵 Multiscreen support
 - 📶 On-screen status bar
-- ⌨️ Keyboard support with shortcuts
+- ⌨️ Keyboard support with shortcuts (US layout)
-- ✏️ A basic line editor
+- ✏️ A minimal line editor
 - 🔖 Some advanced printing functions like printf

 ## 🔑 Controls